-Between meetings, be prepared to respond to inquiries regarding the committee and keep the Chair informed.
+Between meetings, be prepared to respond to inquiries regarding the WG and keep the Chair informed.

-Oversee document process.
+Oversee the document process.

 Attend to any business that might otherwise prevent the Chair from orderly conduct of the meetings, such as attending to emergency messages, and inquiries from the meeting planner or hotel staff.

-Assist the Chair in obtaining an accurate and fair vote count.
+Assist the Chair in obtaining accurate and fair vote counts.

 Assist the Chair during IEEE 802 Executive Committee meetings held on initial and final days.